 Let's start by creating a screen or an XD what's known as an artboard.
 To do so I want to come over here to the Tools panel and select the artboard tool.
 Now if I roll over this icon here towards the bottom, notice that I get a tooltip letting me know that it's the artboard tool, along with a keyboard shortcut.
 I'm going to go ahead and rely on that keyboard shortcut, so I'll come back here on the design canvas and just type the letter "A" on the keyboard, which changes my tool to the artboard tool.
 Notice that it also brings up a set of default artboard sizes that I could select from here on the right-hand side.
 If I come back onto the design canvas and click and release just inside this rectangle, it'll create an iPhone X artboard, which is the default size for the application.

 The next thing you'll notice is that the name of the artboard is pretty generic.
-I want to give it more of a custom name, so to do that I want to switch over to the pointer too.
-I can go back to the tool panel to do that, or type another shortcut key on the keyboard in this case the letter "V".
-This switches me over to that selection too where I can now come in and double-click on that generic title and add a name of my own.
-I'll go ahead and call it "My Splash", and I'll hit Return on the keyboard which saves that name.
+I want to give it more of a customised name, so to do that I want to switch over to the pointer too.
+I can go back to the tool panel to do that or type another shortcut key on the keyboard in this case the letter "V".
+This switches me over to that selection too where I can now come in and double-click that generic title and add a name of my own.
+I'll go ahead and call it "My Splash" and I'll hit Return on the keyboard which saves that name.

 Next I want to add some design content to my artboard.
-The first thing I'll do is come and change the background color.
+The first thing I'll do is come and change the background colour.
 I'll want to make sure I have the artboard selected.
 If I happen to have clicked off, I can select it again by clicking once on the name "My Splash".
-I can tell it selected because the name now shows up in blue, and there's a selection indicator for the entire artboard.
+I can tell it selected because the name now shows up in blue and there's a selection indicator for the entire artboard.
 From here I want to come in and select the eyedropper tool.
 I have a shortcut key for that as well.
-If I type "I" on the keyboard it'll bring up that eyedropper from there I want to click on the purple color behind the word "Plant Vibes" in that circle that then applies the color purple to the artboard.
+If I type "I" on the keyboard it'll bring up that eyedropper from there I want to click the purple colour behind the word "Plant Vibes" in that circle that then applies the colour purple to the artboard.

 With that set, lets move on to the next step, where we add content from outside the application.